simonjoom/react-app-mobx-ultimateversion/README.md

 This boilerplate created in order to help developper to create multi-language react website with material-ui support.
 We did a version fully working with server side rendering but not maintained anymore, because we decided to start from single page application instead, will be easier to maintain!
 We use https://prerender.io/ to prerender and cache our we-site for google SEO

+**NEW Hot!!!
+USE WEBPACK chunk**

+           The boilerplate use code-splitting of webpack depending language and routes of users
+           Done: Refactoring of routes naming convention never one style is named like his own .js

 [![Dependency Status](https://david-dm.org/simonjoom/react-app-mobx-ultimateversion.svg?style=flat-square)](https://david-dm.org/simonjoom/react-app-mobx-ultimateversion)
 [![devDependency Status](https://david-dm.org/simonjoom/react-app-mobx-ultimateversion/dev-status.svg?style=flat-square)](https://david-dm.org/simonjoom/react-app-mobx-ultimateversion#info=devDependencies)